philippedax/vreng/md/README.md

 For more details, the documentation is available at https://web.archive.org/web/20160329013641/http://www.vreng.enst.fr/html/index.html

-It is recommended to see also the ChangeLog file for more informations.
+It is recommended to see also the ChangeLog file md/CHANGELOG.md for more informations.
+The history of commits are also presents in conf/history

 AUTHORS